 For example, this Hydrangea Berry Arrangement features the reds, oranges, and whites that are the signature colors of Fall.
 Regardless of whether it’s Halloween or Thanksgiving, this centerpiece would look stunning on your table.

-Choose arrangements that can make a statement for all of the fall holidays like our Faux Autumn Hydrangea Berry Arrangement in Weather Planter.
+Choose arrangements that can make a statement for all of the fall holidays like our Orange Protea, Eucalyptus and Wolly arrangement in a glass vase.